soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Get a visual overview of the current clustering results and threats found.
-- Click a cluster entity or a threat list to activate a fly-out page that shows the full alert details.
+- Click a cluster entity or a threat list to open a fly-out page that shows the full alert details.

 ![AIR investigation email with flyout details](media/air-investigationemailpageflyoutdetails.png)